OF 22,000 UK PROFESSORS ONLY 35 41 ARE BLACK WOMEN

 Lecturer in Masters in Education, Leadership and Management, The Open University

 How does the

-An institution seeks support from their Vice Chancellor, HR Director and Equality Diversity Inclusion Lead.
-They'll identify Black women academics with the potential to reach professorship to receive the programme support.
+An institution seeks support from their Vice Chancellor, HR Director and Equality Diversity Inclusion lead.
+They'll identify advanced career academics, early to mid career academics and PhD students with the desire, commitment and potential to reach professorship.

-WHEN will work closely with participants to support, share learnings and build networks.
+WHEN will work closely with institutions to support, share learnings and build networks.

 Using core change principles we'll unblock limiting systems and structures and to support the academic cohort to successfully navigate the pathway to professorship.